-Certificates of deposit (CDs) provide a safe place to earn a fixed return on your money, but any interest you earn totaling $10 or more is generally taxable and must be reported to the Internal Revenue Service (IRS).
+Certificates of deposit provide a safe place to earn a fixed return on your money, but any interest earned totaling $10 or more is generally taxable and must be reported to the IRS.

 Paying tax on CD interest puts a dent in your overall return.
-So before you invest, it’s important to know what CD interest is subject to taxes and what the IRS counts as income can help you save money.
+So before investing, knowing how CD interest is taxed and what the IRS counts as income can help you save money.

-The IRS treats interest you receive on a CD as interest income, regardless of whether you receive the money in cash or reinvest it in a new CD.
-The same treatment applies for any interest credited to an account that can be withdrawn without penalty.
-The interest is taxable, the IRS says, in the year it becomes available to you.
+The IRS treats interest you earn on a CD as income, whether you receive the money in cash or reinvest it in a new CD.
+(The same treatment applies to interest credited to a CD that allows you to withdraw funds early without penalty.)
+The interest is taxable, the IRS says, in the year it is paid.

 If you’ve earned more than $10 in interest in a year, the bank or credit union that issued the CD will typically send you a 1099-INT statement.
 In box 1, you’ll find the details of how much interest you earned that year from the CD.

 For example, if you purchase a six-month CD maturing in the same year it was purchased and earn $10 or more, you’ll have to pay tax on it for that year.
-For a CD that earns interest over more than one year, you’ll pay taxes on the interest accrued on the last day of each year.
+For a CD that earns interest over more than one year, you’ll pay taxes each year on the total interest accrued that year.
 Even if you don’t receive a 1099-INT, you must report interest earnings of $10 or more.

-The caveat is if you house your CD in an tax-deferred individual retirement account (IRA) or 401(k).
-As long as money placed in a traditional IRA is below the annual contribution limit ($6,000 for 2020, or $7,000 if you’re 50 or older), interest you earn in a given tax year may be tax deductible.
+The caveat is if you put your CD in a tax-deferred individual retirement account (IRA) or 401(k).
+As long as money placed in a traditional IRA is below the annual contribution limit ($6,000 for 2021 and 2022, or $7,000 if you’re 50 or older), interest you earn in a given tax year may be tax deductible.
 In that case, no 1099-INT is issued until distributions are taken from the retirement account.

 Keep in mind that the tax rate on CD interest depends on the dollar amount of your gain and what income tax bracket you fall under.

-When does cashing a CD count as income?
+Does cashing in a CD count as income?

-Let’s say you purchase a one-year CD for $10,000 that pays 1.10 percent APY.
-When your CD matures, you will have earned around $110.
+Let’s say you purchase a one-year CD for $10,000 that pays a 1.1 percent APY.
+When your CD matures, you will have earned about $110.
 The issuing bank will give you a total of $10,110 (your principal investment plus interest earned) at maturity.
 Yet only the $110 in interest qualifies as income, and that’s the amount you’ll see in box 1 on the 1099-INT received from the bank at tax time.

 How early withdrawal penalties affect taxes owed